diegopacheco/diegopacheco-architecture-library/src/epilogue/GLOSSARY.md

 ## T

+**Terraform**
+An infrastructure as code tool for building, changing, and versioning infrastructure safely and efficiently across multiple cloud providers.

+**Test Automation (TTA)**
+The practice of using automated software tools to execute tests, compare actual outcomes with predicted outcomes, and report results, improving testing efficiency and reliability.

 **Test Passing Rate**
 The percentage of test suite tests that pass successfully, indicating code correctness and serving as metric for stability.